spencermountain/compromise/plugins/freeze/README.md

 This freezing should imply that the user approves the given tags, and does not want to see them be changed indirectly, in some subsequent tagging process.

-Freezing should only disable inconsistent tagging attempts, and allow any more-refined tags to be given.
+Freezing should only disable inconsistent tagging attempts, and allow any more-refined child tags to be given.

 ### Use-case 1: Manual use of _.freeze()_